brookcs3/pleco-xa/README.md

 Update the package version in `package.json` before publishing.
 The package can be installed with `npm install pleco-xa` and is ready to publish with `npm publish`.

+## Deploying the Paywall API

+A minimal Stripe Checkout backend is included in the [deploying/](deploying/README.md) directory.
+It provides `createSession.js` and `success.js` handlers for generating and verifying Checkout sessions.
+Follow the guide to deploy these functions on Railway or any serverless platform.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests on GitHub.